dtabas/eep555uw/_notebooks/regression.md

 title: "Linear Regression and Gradient Descent"
 collection: publications
 permalink: /notebooks/regression
-excerpt: 'This notebook is an self-assesment excerise in using Jupyter and NumPy tools to do basic linear regression for EE PMP 559, Spring 2019'
+excerpt: 'This notebook is an self-assesment exercise in using Jupyter and NumPy tools to do basic linear regression for EE PMP 559 \'Data Science for Power Systems\', Spring 2019.'
 date: 2019-03-19
 paperurl: 'https://github.com/cpatdowling/ee559'
 ---